moviepilot/history_file/README.markdown

 Methods that patch all arguments with a date prefix
 ---------------------------------------------------
+You can pass an arbitrary amount of arguments to these methods, but all of them are file names.
+So we'll go ahead and prefix all of them:

 - `delete`
 - `unlink`
 - `safe_unlink`

 Methods that patch nothing and just delegate to File
 ----------------------------------------------------
+These are mostly methods that are either not `HistoryFile` specific (i.e. `File.join` to join components with the OS dependant path separator) or where one can't dumbly prefix filenames.

 - `absolute_path`
 - `basename`
 - `catname`